ultralytics/ultralytics/docs/quickstart.md

 [Python Guide](usage/python.md){.md-button .md-button--primary}

-## Ultralytics Settings
+## Working with Ultralytics Settings

-Ultralytics provides a flexible settings management system for configuring and managing your experiments.
-The settings are managed by the `SettingsManager` in the `ultralytics.utils` module.
-The settings are stored in a YAML file, and you can view and modify these settings directly through Python code or through the command-line interface (CLI).
+The Ultralytics library provides a powerful settings management system to enable fine-grained control over your experiments.
+By making use of the `SettingsManager` housed within the `ultralytics.utils` module, users can readily access and alter their settings.
+These are stored in a YAML file and can be viewed or modified either directly within the Python environment or via the Command-Line Interface (CLI).

-### Viewing Settings
+### Inspecting Settings

+To gain insight into the current configuration of your settings, you can view them directly:

-!!! example "Viewing settings"
+!!! example "View settings"

     === "Python"
-    You can view your settings in Python by importing the `settings` object from the `ultralytics.utils` module:
+        You can use Python to view your settings.
+Start by importing the `settings` object from the `ultralytics.utils` module.
+Print the settings using the following commands:
         ```python
         from ultralytics import settings

         print(settings)
         ```
     === "CLI"
-    You can also view your settings from the command line by running the following command:
+        Alternatively, the command-line interface allows you to check your settings with a simple command:
         ```bash
         yolo settings
     ```

-### Updating Settings
+### Modifying Settings

+Ultralytics allows users to easily modify their settings.
+Changes can be performed in the following ways:

 !!! example "Updating settings"

     === "Python"
-    You can update your settings in Python by calling the `update` method on the `settings` object:
+        Within the Python environment, call the `update` method on the `settings` object to change your settings:
         ```python
         from ultralytics import settings

         settings.update({'runs_dir':'/path/to/runs'})
         ```

     === "CLI"
-    You can also update your settings from the command line as follows:
+        If you prefer using the command-line interface, the following command will allow you to modify your settings:
         ```
         yolo settings runs_dir=/path/to/runs
         ```

-### Settings Descriptions
+### Understanding Settings

-Below is a table detailing the available settings that can be adjusted.

-Sure, here's the updated table:
+The table below provides an overview of the settings available for adjustment within Ultralytics.
+Each setting is outlined along with an example value, the data type, and a brief description.

 | Name               | Example Value         | Data Type | Description                                                                  |
 |--------------------|-----------------------|-----------|------------------------------------------------------------------------------|